Broken Silence (2001 film): Point of view

-The film tells how the Franco repression] was in small villages.
+The film tells how the Francoist repression was in small villages.
 The focus is on the bad and sad effects of the Franco regime and the impact it has on the lives of everyone in town.
 Good characters are those who help the guerrilla resistance (the Spanish Maquis) and do not betray their friends by giving their names to the soldiers.
 Those who support Franco - for example, the Sergeant, or Cosme - are shown without emotion or compassion for other humans.

 But the movie is not totally well disposed towards the Maquis either.
 Several rebels - including Matías – want to be more violent, and believe that it is necessary to kill many people to win the fight.
 Others, like Manuel, are caught in a dilemma because they want to fight Franco's oppression, but they don't want there to be too much blood.

 The point of view most represented in the film is that of people who do not have weapons with which they can fight.
 They are the women, and also the men who are not rebels or soldiers.
 When Franco's soldiers invade the town, the Maquis run and the others have to face the consequences.
 This injustice is visible throughout the film, and shows that the bravest are not always the soldiers.